vsivsi/meteor-job-collection/README.md

 ### `jobPause(ids, options)`
 #### Pauses a job in the job collection, changes status to `paused` which prevents it from running

-* `ids` -- an Id or array of Ids to remove from server
+* `ids` -- an Id or array of Ids to pause on server

     `ids: Match.OneOf(Match.Where(validId), [ Match.Where(validId) ])`